International Workshop on

-The complexity of node architectures in supercomputers increases as we cross petaflop milestones on the way towards Exascale.
+The complexity of node architectures in supercomputers increases as we cross milestones on the way towards Exascale and beyond.
 Increasing levels of parallelism in multi- and many-core chips and emerging heterogeneity of computational resources coupled with energy and memory constraints force a reevaluation of our approaches towards operating systems and runtime environments.

-The International Workshop on Runtime and Operating Systems for Supercomputers provides a forum for researchers to exchange ideas and discuss research questions that are relevant to upcoming supercomputers.
+The International Workshop on Runtime and Operating Systems for Supercomputers, to be held as a half-day event in conjunction with the SC22 conference, provides a forum for researchers to exchange ideas and discuss research questions that are relevant to upcoming supercomputers and cloud environments for high-performance computing.
 In addition to typical workshop publications, we encourage novel and possibly immature ideas, provided that they are interesting and on-topic.
 Well argued position papers are also welcome.